Defining Sequences and Evaluating Terms

 This description may or may not involve a mathematical formula.
 Some sequences can't be described by a nice tidy formula.

 Define a sequence by

-an = high temperature in Mountain View, CA on the nth day after January 1, 2010.
+an = high temperature at Shmoop HQ, on the nth day after January 1, 2010.

 This is a perfectly reasonable definition.
 However, as far as anyone knows, there is no mathematical formula that can produce the nth term.
 Despite our extensive knowledge of rain dancing, we can't predict the weather that accurately.